sketchplugins/plugin-directory/README.md

 - [Better Android Export](https://github.com/nickstamas/sketch-better-android-export), by Nick Stamas: A plugin for exporting layers for Android.
 Supports transparency and 1x and 2x base sizes.
 - [Fix Styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch
 - [Bootstrap Guides](https://github.com/tomoyukikashiro/sketch-bootstrap-guides), by Tomoyuki Kashiro: Generate guides along with twitter bootstrap grid system.
-- [Sass Colors](https://github.com/arshad/sketch-sass-colors), by Arshad Chummun: Displays colors as preconfigure Sass variables for Sketch.
-- [Sketch Design Doc](https://github.com/mamuso/sketch-designdoc), by Manuel Muñoz: Exports a simple website using a bunch of conventions and a Sketch document as the structure.